Buckhaven - A Delightful Town in Fife

 Buckhaven Theatre, on Lawrence Street, has an interesting history.
 It is believed that an episcopal church was moved, stone-by-stone, from St. Andrews to Buckhaven in the year 1869.
 During the 1980s, the structure underwent restoration and today it is a theatre.
 The youth theatre group which operates from this building has become nationally acclaimed for their fine presentations.

-Buckhaven might be relatively small, but it certainly isn't lacking when it comes to activities and attractions.
+Buckhaven might be relatively small, but it certainly isn't lacking when it comes to activities and attractions, and in 2011 the Bank of Scotland declared the town to be one of Scotland's most affordable seaside destinations.